ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 When running the EDHOC protocol, C uses the authentication credential of RS specified by AS together with the access token, while RS uses the authentication credential of C bound to and specified within the access token.
 If C and RS complete the EDHOC execution successfully, they are mutually authenticated and they derive an OSCORE Security Context as per {{Section A.1 of I-D.ietf-lake-edhoc}}.
 Also, RS associates the two used authentication credentials and the completed EDHOC execution with the derived Security Context.
 The latter is in turn associated with the access token and the access rights of C specified therein.

-From then on, C effectively gains authorized and secure access to protected resources on RS, for as long as the access token is valid.
-Until then, C can communicate with RS by sending a request protected with the established OSCORE Security Context above.
-The Security Context is discarded when an access token (whether the same or a different one) is used to successfully derive a new Security Context for C, either by exchanging nonces and using the EDHOC-KeyUpdate function (see {{edhoc-key-update}}), or by re-running EDHOC.
-In particular, when supporting this profile, both C and RS MUST support the EDHOC-KeyUpdate function, and they MUST use it instead of re-running EDHOC if the outcome of their previously completed EDHOC execution is still valid.
+From then on, C effectively gains authorized and secure access to protected resources on RS with the established OSCORE Security Context, for as long as the access token is valid.
+The Security Context is discarded when an access token (whether the same or a different one) is used to successfully derive a new Security Context for C.

 After the whole procedure has completed and while the access token is valid, C can contact AS to request an update of its access rights, by sending a similar request to the /token endpoint.
 This request also includes an identifier, which allows AS to find the data it has previously shared with C. This specific identifier, encoded as a byte string, is assigned by AS to a "token series" (see {{terminology}}).
 Upon a successful update of access rights, the new issued access token becomes the latest in its token series.
 When the latest access token of a token series becomes invalid (e.g., when it expires or gets revoked), that token series ends.